A Comprehensive Guide on How to Clean a Bathroom SinkÂ

 Cleaning the sink bowl is necessary because it is the primary area where dirt, soap scum, and other residues accumulate.

 Start by taking your preferred cleaning agent or mixing them based on your needs.
-For example, combining baking soda with a few drops of water to form a paste works well with most sinks.
+For example, combining baking soda with a few drops of water to form a paste works great with most sinks.

 Using a cloth or sponge, wipe or apply the solution to the entire sink surface, paying special attention to areas where products like toothpaste, makeup, or soap usually build up.